 -Hike up to the botanical gardens in the dramatically situated village of Eze.

 Nice Côte d'Azur Airport is situated four miles (6km) west of the city.
-Buses leave regularly from the airport for hundreds of destinations all along the Cote d'Azur.
-Flights to Nice Côte d'Azur Airport come from destinations all over Europe and it is a popular and pleasant airport.
+Buses leave regularly from the airport for hundreds of destinations all along Cote d'Azur.
+Flights to Nice Côte d'Azur Airport come from destinations all over Europe.
 Get more information on Nice Côte d'Azur Airport.

 Did you know?